z-morgan/plentish/dev_notes.md

 # Steps:
+- implement html escaping... then add to README

-Units to add:
+# Units to add:
-- bag
-- dozen
-- can
-- bottle
-- box

-Password123